-The adult hermit Thrush has brown upper parts with a moderate rufous wash.
+The adult hermit Thrush has brown upperparts with a moderate rufous wash.
 They have a white eye ring that is sometimes not complete.
-The lateral throat stripes are black, contrasting with white throat.
+The lateral throat stripes are black, contrasting with a white throat.

-The tail is distinctly reddish, contrasting with the brown upper parts.
+The tail is distinctly reddish, contrasting with the brown upperparts.
 They have distinctive black spotting on a generally white chest.
-The sides and flanks are a washed buffy brown.
+The sides and flanks are a buffy brown.
 The wing panels are rufous and moderately contrasting.
-The small bill is dark with pinkish base to mandible.
+The small bill is dark with a pinkish base to the mandible.

-The juvenile birds are spotted whitish to buff above, blackish below; some of the older juveniles can be distinguished by the presence of retained Juvenal wing coverts.
+The juvenile birds are spotted whitish to buff above, blackish below; some older juveniles can be distinguished by the presence of retained Juvenal wing coverts.

 The hermit thrush will sometimes winter on Vancouver Island.